Questions & Answers

 Q: How can comments or information be submitted?

-A: The Service is accepting comments received or postmarked on or before Monday, November 25.
+A: The ongoing comment period has been extended until January 24, 2025.
+All comments must be received or postmarked by that date.
+The Service is accepting comments received or postmarked on or before January 24.
 Comments submitted electronically using the Federal eRulemaking Portal must be received by 11:59 p.m.
 Eastern time on the closing date.

 To comment electronically, go to the Federal eRulemaking Portal: https://www.regulations.gov.
 In the Search box, enter FWS-R4-ES-2024-0073, which is the docket number for this rulemaking.
 By hard copy, submit by U.S. mail to: Public Comments Processing, Attn: FWS-R4-ES-2024-0073, U.S. Fish and Wildlife Service, MS: PRB/3W, 5275 Leesburg Pike, Falls Church, VA 22041–3803.